 In Utah, unintentional injuries are a leading cause of death and disability.
-They account for approximately 1,238 deaths and 9,715 hospitalizations each year.
-In addition, thousands of less severe injuries are being treated in doctor's offices, clinics, emergency departments, homes, schools, work sites, etc. In 2017, the top five leading causes of unintentional injury death for all ages in Utah were poisoning, motor vehicle traffic crashes, falls, suffocation, and drowning/submersion.
+They accounted for 1,301 deaths in 2019.
+In addition, thousands of other injuries are being treated in hospitals, doctor's offices, clinics, emergency departments, homes, schools, and work sites.
+In 2019, the leading causes of unintentional injury death for all ages in Utah were poisoning, falls, motor vehicle traffic crashes, suffocation, and drowning/submersion.
 Most injuries can be prevented by choosing safe behaviors, using safety equipment, and obeying safety laws.
-High-priority prevention areas include: poisoning, fall-related injury, motor vehicle crash injury, pedestrian injury, and bicycle injury.
+High-priority prevention areas include: poisoning, fall-related injury, motor vehicle crash injury, suffocation, pedestrian injury, and drowning/submersion.

 NotesICD-10 codes V01-X59, Y85-Y86.
 Does not include legal intervention.
 Age-adjusted to U.S. 2000 standard population.

 - Utah Death Certificate Database, Office of Vital Records and Statistics, Utah Department of Health

 - Population Estimates: National Center for Health Statistics (NCHS) through a collaborative agreement with the U.S. Census Bureau, IBIS Version 2018

 DefinitionUnintentional deaths due to all causes per 100,000 population.
 ICD-10 codes V01-X59, Y85-Y86.

 NumeratorNumber of unintentional injury deaths.
 (ICD-10 codes V01-X59, Y85-Y86)

 DenominatorTotal number of persons in the population of Utah.